NickRoccuzzo/Vectr/README.md

 - **🟩 Dynamic Highlights for Key Data Points 🟥**:
   - Each data point with the highest Open Interest is marked with **dynamic squares** to catch the user's eye.
   - These highlights make it easy to spot which contracts or expiration dates are experiencing significant market activity.

+- **🐂Net Call/Put Premium & Net Call/Put Volume🐻**:
+  - Two annotations in the top-left corner of the Plotly graph display these aggregate values:
+    - **Premium**: The total dollar amount spent across the option chain at the time of the query.
+    - **Volume**: The total number of contracts purchased at the time of the query.
+  - These metrics provide insights into the type of flow the chain is experiencing, helping users determine whether sentiment is more **bullish** or **bearish**.

 By combining these elements, Vectr ensures users can effortlessly identify trends, analyze market sentiment, and focus on the most impactful data points.